-1. Executive Summary
+1. EXECUTIVE SUMMARY

 This document provides guidance for public sector (Contracting Authorities) on dealing with the impact of COVID-19 on the performance of the private sector (PPP Contractors) under PFI, PPP hub DBFM and NPD contracts (collectively PPP Contracts).
-This guidance should be read alongside, and is consistent with, the Scottish Procurement Planning Note, SPPN 5/2020 Covid 19 Supplier Relief dated 26 March 2020.
+This guidance should be read alongside, and follows upon the Scottish Procurement Planning Note, SPPN 5/2020 Covid 19 Supplier Relief dated 26 March 2020 as updated and supplemented by SPPN8/2020.